learningequality/kolibri/docs/user/learner.rst

 * Fullscreen button

 Use the **Download content** button below the video player to download the video and thumbnail files to your computer.
-On some videos you will have an option to download videos in high and low resolution.
+Some videos will provide multiple resolution options.

 Audio Player options